Hamilton Day Lecture 2022

 WhenWednesday, March 1, 2023, 18:00 - 19:30

-We are delighted to announce that our 2022 Annual Hamilton lecture that was postponed will now take place in the Royal Irish Academy on Wednesday, 1 March 2023.
+We are delighted to announce that our 2022 Annual Hamilton lecture that was postponed will now take place online on Wednesday, 1 March 2023.

 Professor Avi Wigderson, Institute for Advanced Study will deliver the 2022 RIA Hamilton Lecture on Cryptography: Secrets and Lies, Knowledge and Trust